-Last year, Netflix inked a multiyear content agreement with Harry and his wife Meghan Markle (Duchess of Sussex) for a variety of projects.
+Last year, Netflix inked a multiyear content agreement with Harry and his wife Meghan Markle (the Duchess of Sussex) for a variety of projects.

 Ted Sarandos, co-CEO and chief content officer at Netflix, said Harry and Meghan’s production company has an ambitious content slate that reflects “the values and causes” they hold dear.

-“From the moment I met them, it’s been clear that the Invictus Games hold a very special place in their hearts, and I couldn’t be happier that their first series for Netflix will showcase that for the world in a way never seen before,” said Sarandos.
+“From the moment I met them, it’s been clear that the Invictus Games hold a very special place in their hearts, and I couldn’t be happier that their first series for Netflix will showcase that for the world in a way never seen before,” Sarandos said.